jcirni/sync/README.md

-# django for collecting and storing user data
+# django app for collecting and storing user data for harva